jerinraj5555/ImageListingApp/README.md

  <ul>
   <li>Login and sign up page: handle input validation and save the data on device</li>
    <li>Home page: Using the free images API to load a list of images vertically and handle clicks on each.</li>
-   <li>Room to save the loaded images offline.
+   <li>Saved the loaded images offline.
 The app should be able to work if the connection was lost.</li>
  </ul>

 Built With 🛠